2018 Conforming Loan Limits - HSH.com

 "Conforming" loans are so called because (among other features) the loan sizes 'conform' to the maximum loan amounts which may be purchased by the Federal National Mortgage Association (FNMA, or Fannie Mae) and the Federal Home Loan Mortgage Corporation (FHLMC, or Freddie Mac).
 "Jumbos" are mortgages with loan amounts which exceed the current FNMA/FHLMC limit.
 (Click here for a history of conforming loan limits.)

 Expanded Fannie Mae and Freddie Mac Maximum Loan Amounts for High-Cost Areas

-Although Fannie and Freddie's loan purchase limits are also usually set by a formula, certain changes were made back in March 2008 to allow them to temporarily buy mortgages beyond their traditional limits.
+Although Fannie and Freddie's loan purchase limits are also usually set by a formula based upon the change in home prices from October to October, certain changes were made back in March 2008 to allow them to "temporarily" buy mortgages well above these traditional limits.

 More help from HSH.com

 Can home price trends predict a Super Bowl winner?But is there any specific relationship between home prices, mortgage rates and success in the NFL?
 Of course not.
 However, it's fun to forecast the winner of Super Bowl LII based off certain housing market characteristics!

 Advantages of a FHA mortgage in 2018Although the cost of an FHA-backed mortgage isn't likely to get any cheaper in 2018, access to credit for homebuyers with less-than-stellar credit should improve.